Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: The Restricted Boltzmann Machine

 \section{The Restricted Boltzmann Machine}

-The Restricted Boltzmann Machine (RBM), first proposed under the name \textit{Harmonium}~\cite{smolensky1986rbmProposal}, is an energy-based model for unsupervised learning.
+The Restricted Boltzmann Machine (RBM), first proposed by \cite{smolensky1986rbmProposal} under the name \textit{Harmonium}, is an energy-based model for unsupervised learning.
 It is a classic neural network model that has been applied to a number of different tasks.
-While initially designed for sample generation~\cite{Decelle_2021, leRoux2011_genRBM, Tang12robustboltzmann}, it has been used for classification tasks~\cite{tielemanLikelihoodGradient, classRBM} and also as preprocessing method for downstream tasks~\cite{midhun2014_deepNNusingRBM}.
-Furthermore, RBMs are the building blocks of Deep Belief Networks (DBN), which find numerous applications in modern problems~\cite{wang_rbmTNNLS, AIS, qiang2020_fMRI_DBN}.
+While initially designed for sample generation~\citep{Decelle_2021, leRoux2011_genRBM, Tang12robustboltzmann}, it has been used for classification tasks~\citep{tielemanLikelihoodGradient, classRBM} and as a preprocessing method for downstream tasks~\citep{midhun2014_deepNNusingRBM}.
+RBMs are also the building blocks of Deep Belief Networks (DBN), which find numerous applications in modern problems~\citep{wang_rbmTNNLS, AIS, qiang2020_fMRI_DBN}.
+Furthermore, Boltzmann machines were recognized (along with Hopfield networks) by the 2024 Nobel Prize in Physics~\citep{nobel}, given the numerous applications and advancements in physics-related fields throughout the years \citep{physics_peng2008, physics_melko2019, physics_LIU2020109429, moro2023anomaly}.

 An RBM is a probabilistic model composed of two layers of binary units: one visible \textbf{x} of size $ X $, representing the data, and one hidden (or latent) \textbf{h} of size $ H $, that extracts characteristics and increases learning ability.
 The two layers are fully connected through undirected weighted connections in a bipartite network.
 Figure \ref{fig:grafoRBM} shows the example of an RBM network with $ X = 4 $ and $ H = 5 $.